-The Counties of Middlesex and Elgin commissioned a Groundwater Study through funding provided by the Ministry of the Environment (Middlesex-Elgin Groundwater Study, Final Report July 2004) in order to assess groundwater conditions and recommend management and protection practices to maintain the quality and quantity of the groundwater resource.
+The Municipalities of Middlesex Centre and Thames Centre have drinking water systems that are regulated by The Thames, Sydenham and Region Source Protection Plan, whereas all municipalities within the County rely on surface and groundwater sources for a range of applications and uses.
+The Counties of Middlesex Commissioned a Groundwater Study through funding provided by the Ministry of the Environment (Middlesex Elgin Groundwater Study, Final Report July 2004) in order to assess groundwater conditions and recommend management and protection practices to maintain the quality and quantity of the groundwater resource.
 The primary goal of this study was to examine groundwater resources as a local and regional level, and to identify potential risks to these resources.

-The Study delineated well-head protection areas for municipal wells, mapping of groundwater recharge and discharge areas, and identification of sensitive groundwater areas.
+The Study delineated a well head protection areas for municipal wells, mapping of groundwater recharge and discharge areas, and identification of sensitive groundwater areas.

-The following general policies will provide guidance with respect to the protection and management of groundwater resources.
-The Middlesex-Elgin Groundwater Study should be cited in local official plans as a reference document that is applicable to this region.
-Local municipalities shall address the following in their official plans and zoning by-laws:
+The following general policies will provide guidance with respect to the protection and management of groundwater resources and the implementation of Source Protection Plans.
+The Middlesex Elgin Groundwater Study should be cited in local official plans as a reference document that is applicable to this region.
+To implement Source Protection Plan policies and ensure the protection, improvement and restoration of the quality and quantity of groundwater resources, local municipalities shall amend their official plans, and where required, zoning by-laws to: address the following in their official plans and zoning by-laws:

-- (a) promotion of water conservation practices, including the efficient and sustainable use of water resources, - (b) encourage stormwater management practices that minimize stormwater volumes and contaminant loads, - (c) implementation of restrictions on development and site alteration to protect all municipal drinking water supplies and sensitive groundwater features
+- e) promoteion of water conservation practices, including the efficient and sustainable use of water resources; - f) encourage stormwater management practices that minimize stormwater volumes and contaminant loads in order to enhance water quality and quantity control, - g) implementation of restrictions on development and site alteration to protect all municipal drinking water supplies and sensitive groundwater features; - h) encourage agricultural practices that protect water resources; - i) identify the vulnerable areas in which a significant drinking water threat could occur as specified in the applicable Source Protection Plan(s); and - j) conform to significant drinking water threat policies and threat-specific land use policies as required by applicable Source Protection Plans(s).